-The rates used at 31 December 2021 for US dollars and Australian dollars were 0.2850 and 0.4005 equal to one Kina, respectively (31 December 2020 - 0.2850 and 0.3699, respectively).
+The rates used at 31 December 2022 for United States dollars and Australian dollars were 0.2840 and 0.4190 equal to one Kina, respectively (31 December 2021 - 0.2850 and 0.4005, respectively).

-At 31 December 2021, if the Kina had moved by 5% against the US dollar with all other variables held constant, the net profit after tax (NPAT) for the year would have an effect of K17.1 million (31 December 2020: K19.42 million) higher/lower, mainly as a result of foreign exchange gains/losses on translation of US dollar denominated trade receivables, financial assurance fund and cash at bank.
+As at 31 December 2022, the Kina is pegged against the US dollar at 0.2840 and there are no significant foreign exchange gains/ losses expected on the translation of US dollar denominated cash at bank, trade receivables and other financial instruments.
+On the other hand, if the Kina had moved by 5% against the Australian dollar with all other variables held constant, the net profit after tax (NPAT) for the year would have an effect of K2.4 million higher/lower, mainly as a result of foreign exchange gains/losses on translation of Australian dollar denominated trade payables and cash at bank.